Bill Bailey (dancer)

-Willie Eugene Bailey (December 8, 1912 – December 12, 1978), known professionally as Bill Bailey was an African-American tap dancer.
+Willie Eugene Bailey (December 8, 1912 – December 12, 1978), known professionally as Bill Bailey, was an American tap dancer.
 The older brother of actress and singer Pearl Bailey, Bill was considered to be one of the best rhythm dancers of his time and was the first person to be recorded doing the Moonwalk, although he referred to it as the "Backslide," in the film Cabin in the Sky (1943), starring Ethel Waters, Eddie "Rochester" Anderson and Lena Horne.

 Early life

 Bill Bailey was born Willie Eugene Bailey in the small town of Sedley, Virginia in Southampton County, Virginia to Joseph James Bailey and Ella Mae Ricks Bailey.
 He was named after Eugenia V. Turner who was a midwife in the county that helped deliver him.
 He spent his adolescence in Newport News, Virginia and Philadelphia.
 His father, Reverend Bailey, raised all his children Christian and hoped that Bill would also choose to become a minister.